fictionco/fiction/@docs/advanced/filters-callbacks-events/index.md

 ### pushToFilter

-There is an additional utility function that saves some boiler plate if you're just adding something to an array `pushToFilter`.
+There is an additional utility function that saves some boiler-plate if you're just adding something to an array `pushToFilter`.

 ```js
 import { applyFilters, pushToFilter } from "@factor/api"